papadanku/papadanku.github.io/doc/blog/made/bilateral.rst

 Adaptive Weights
 ----------------

 Adaptive bilateral upsampling improves the process by dynamically adjusting the filter's sensitivity based on local image characteristics.
-Instead of using global constants for the range variance, the algorithm calculates variances within the filtering window at two different scales: the global window and individual side windows.
+Instead of using global constants for the range variance, the algorithm calculates coherence within the filtering window at two different scales: the global window and individual side windows.

-In homogeneous regions (low variance), the filter allows a wider range of pixels to contribute, enhancing smoothing.
-In edge regions (high variance), the filter becomes more restrictive.
-This adaptive behavior minimizes artifacts and ensures that the filter's strength is proportional to the local content's complexity.
+In homogeneous regions (high coherence), the filter allows a wider range of pixels to contribute, enhancing smoothing.
+In edge regions (low coherence), the filter becomes more restrictive.
+This adaptive behavior minimizes artifacts and ensures that the filter's strength is proportional to the local content's directional consistency.

-The implementation uses a coherence-based approach that computes normalized squared coherence from covariance matrices to determine range weights, providing more accurate edge preservation than traditional Lorentzian-based methods.
+The implementation uses a coherence-based approach that computes normalized squared coherence from covariance matrices to determine range weights, providing more accurate edge preservation than traditional methods.

 Global Window: Coherence-based Range Weighting
 ----------------------------------------------